Salary and/or tuition support for students and postdoctoral fellows may come from a variety of sources.

-3) PhD Program in Biomedical Sciences (PPBS).
 PhD trainees only.
 PPBS is an “entry portal” for PhD students in the biomedical sciences at UB that provides a common first-year curriculum and full salary and tuition support for 1 year.
 Students rotate through labs in multiple biomedical sciences departments across the university – including Oral Biology – before aligning with a PhD mentor for the remainder of their PhD training.
-More information and a link to this Medical School-run program on our PPBS page

 Please also note the following: